 - No clocks.
 Most casinos hide or simply do not display the time of day inside the casino.
 Without the physical representation of time, gamblers can play for hours.

 - No windows.
 Just like a clock, windows can show the passing of day or night to people inside a casino – which is why casinos avoid them.

 - Near misses.
-With electronic gaming machines, such as slot machines, casinos can “rig” the machines to give results that are just off a big jackpot, to encourage the gambler to try again.
+With electronic gaming machines, such as a slot machine, casinos can “rig” the machines to give results that are just off a big jackpot, to encourage the player to try again.
 This effect can be especially stimulating to a gambling addict.

 - Free stuff.
 When a gambler is on a losing streak, a high-spender, or seems to be slowing down, casinos will offer free drinks, food, or concert tickets.
 This encourages gamblers to come back, or keep trying, as they feel like they’re still earning and getting a deal while being at the casino.

 - Swapping out lower-valued chips.
 Casinos want you to bet high sums of money, and playing table games encouraging you to “color up” meaning, for example, exchanging ten $5 chips for a $50 dollar chip.
 Casinos figure that with only expensive chips in hand, you’ll bet more.

 - Resort Playground.
 By having a casino gaming floor operate in a resort setting, guests find themselves more relaxed and thus tend to play longer on average.
 Big Las Vegas casinos excel in creating this kind of luxurious adult playground!

 Do Las Vegas casinos cash personal checks?
 Find out here!